salesforcecli/plugin-orchestrator/messages/appframework.update.app.md

 # flags.target-org.description

-The target org to connect to for updating the application.
-This org must have Data Cloud and Tableau Next enabled and you must have the AppFrameworkManageApp user permission to modify applications.
-Both the app and template must exist in this org.
+The target org to connect to for updating the app.

 # flags.api-version.summary